Breakthrough-Energy/PowerSimData/README.md

 # PowerSimData
 This package has been written in order to carry out power flow study in the U.S. electrical grid.
 This framework allows the user to easily build extensive scenarios.

+PowerSimData is part of a set of packages representing Breakthrough Energy's power system model.
+More information regarding the installation of the model as well as the contribution guide can be found [here](https://breakthrough-energy.github.io/docs/).

 ## 1. Setup/Install
 Here are the instructions to install the **PowerSimData** package.
 We strongly recommend that you pick one of the following options.